emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 one for all the successes, and one for all the failures.
 But there are plenty of use-cases.

-Using typescript 2.8.1 and older, the best that we can achieve in prelude.ts is:
+Using typescript 2.8.1 and older, the best that we can achieve in prelude-ts is:

 ```java
 Vector.of<number|string>(1,"a",2,3,"b")